nglmercer/melser-ui/docs/guide/theming.md

 ### 2. Component-Specific Variables

-For maximum flexibility, `MelserBaseInput` and other core components generate their own CSS variables that map back to global tokens.
+For maximum flexibility, `BaseInput` and other core components generate their own CSS variables that map back to global tokens.
 This allows you to override a specific component's style without breaking the global theme.

 ```css
 /* Override only base-input's background locally */